Tuesday, December 30, 2025

 "If thou callest me beautiful,

-What if thou were to see my Maker?"
+What if thou wert to see my Maker?"

 And all the world is silent,